mozilla/data-docs/src/datasets/bigquery/exact_mau/reference.md

-The various Exact MAU datasets are computed daily from the `*_last_seen` tables (see [`clients_last_seen`](/datasets/bigquery/clients_last_seen/reference.html)) and contain pre-aggregated DAU, WAU, and MAU counts per usage criterion per each unique combination of dimensions values.
+The various Exact MAU datasets are computed daily from the `*_last_seen` tables (see [`clients_last_seen`](/datasets/bigquery/clients_last_seen/reference.html)) and contain pre-computed DAU, WAU, and MAU counts per usage criterion per each unique combination of dimensions values.
 Because of our restriction that dimension values be non-overlapping, we can recover MAU for a particular slice of the data by summing over all rows